tsiemasilo/secondlocation/replit.md

 **Recent Rebuild (Oct 14, 2025)**: Completely rebuilt from a calculator app to an event discovery platform with swipe functionality, localStorage persistence, and admin capabilities.

 **Latest Update (Oct 16, 2025)**:
+- **Location Filtering**: Added province and city selection dialog for filtering events by location
+  - Two-step selection flow: Province → City
+  - Comprehensive coverage of all 9 South African provinces with major cities
+  - MapPin icon button in navbar highlights when location is selected
+  - City-based filtering integrated with existing search and filter system
 - Integrated Ticketmaster API for real live events
 - Changed currency from USD to South African Rands (ZAR)
 - Added PostgreSQL database integration with Drizzle ORM